Stoning in Islam: Practice

 In Pakistan "more than three decades of official Islamization have so far failed to produce a single actual stoning..."
-Iran officially placed a moratorium on stoning in 2002 but still gives leeway to individual judges to sentence rajm.
-Sentences of stoning have generated heavy backlash by human rights groups, which considers stoning a form of execution by torture.
+Iran officially placed a moratorium on stoning in 2002 but still gives leeway to individual judges to sentence stoning.
+Sentences of stoning have generated heavy backlash by human rights groups, which consider stoning a form of execution by torture.

-From July 2014 to February 2015, at least 15 people of whom nine were executed (not all by rajm) by Islamic State of Iraq and the Levant (ISIL) in Syria for the crimes of adultery or homosexuality, according to the Syrian Observatory for Human Rights.
+From July 2014 to February 2015, at least 16 people of whom nine were executed (not all by rajm) by Islamic State of Iraq and the Levant (ISIL) in Syria for the crimes of adultery or homosexuality, according to the Syrian Observatory for Human Rights.

 Scriptural basis

 Quran

 Stoning is not mentioned as a form of capital punishment in the canonical text of the Quran.
-However, Islamic scholars have traditionally postulated that there is a Quranic verse ("If a man or a woman commits adultery, stone them...") which was "abrogated" textually while retaining its legal force.